MicrosoftDocs/VBA-Docs/api/Word.Document.ListTemplates.md

 ## Remarks

-For information about returning a single member of a collection, see [Returning an Object from a Collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
+For information about returning a single member of a collection, see [Returning an object from a collection](../word/Concepts/Miscellaneous/returning-an-object-from-a-collection-word.md).
 The ListTemplates property is a member of the [Document](Word.Document.md), [ListGallery](Word.ListGallery.md), and [Template](Word.Template.md) objects.

 ## Example